soorajs95/brXm/README.md

 - Reports will be generated in `tests/booking-api/target/HtmlReport/ExtentHtml.html` after test execution

-Test report will be also uploaded to Github Action artifacts
+Test report will be also uploaded to Github Action artifact